The Emergence and Role of Dipolar Dislocation Patterns in Discrete and Continuum Formulations of Plasticity

 In order to identify the precise continuum form of the DDW instability in the 2D-DDD simulations, we consider the theory that has been directly derived from the equations of motion (see SI) using a rigorous coarse graining procedure \cite{groma_dislocation_2016}, and is based on the continuous density fields $\rho_\pm(\bm r, t)$ of dislocations with identical ($+$ or $-$) sign, and the corresponding total dislocation density $\rho = \rho_+ + \rho_-$ and geometrically necessary dislocation (GND) density $\kappa = \rho_+ - \rho_-$.
 The recently revisited form of the evolution equations are as follows:

 where

 is the long-range (or ``self-consistent'') stress field of GNDs which together with the external field $\tau_\text{ext}$ represents the experimentally measurable average shear stress in a small volume around $\bm r$.
-This is complemented by the flow stress $\tau_f = \alpha \rho^{1/2}$ and gradient stress components
+This is complemented by the gradient stress components

+and friction stress $\tau_f$ that is as big as necessary to prevent dislocation flow and it cannot be larger than the flow stress $\tau_\text{flow} = \alpha \rho^{1/2}$.
 In the equations above, $\alpha$, $D$ and $A$ are dimensionless constants.

-The origin of the flow stress $\tau_f$ and local gradient terms $\tau_b$ (back-stress) and $\tau_d$ (diffusion stress) is clear from the formal derivation of the theory \cite{groma_dislocation_2016}: They stem from the fact that dislocations are not positioned randomly but are spatially correlated, a fact that has been already postulated by Wilkens based on energetic considerations \cite{wilkens_mittlere_1969} and also demonstrated in numerical simulations \cite{zaiser_statistical_2001}.
-Dislocation patterns themselves are also a manifestation of these correlations.
-As of the physical meaning of these terms, flow stress is the result of the small-scale correlated substructures (most importantly, dislocation dipoles) that may be stable against external load.
-Indeed, in Eqs.~(\ref{eq:rhod2+},\ref{eq:rhod2-}) $\tau_f$ is multiplied by $\rho_\pm$ expressing that dislocations can only be withheld by dislocations of opposite sign.
-Interpretation of gradient terms are more subtle: They can be envisaged as a correction to the flow stress.
-In particular, due to the back-stress term local strength may depend on the gradient of the GND density as depicted in the sketch of Figure \ref{fig:sketch}.
-According to the sign of parameter $D$ the strength of the local volume in Fig.~\ref{fig:sketch}(b) may be larger (for $D<0$) or smaller (for $D>0$) than that of Fig.~\ref{fig:sketch}(a).
+The origin of the friction stress $\tau_f$ and local gradient terms $\tau_b$ (back-stress) and $\tau_d$ (diffusion stress) is clear from the formal derivation of the theory \cite{groma_dislocation_2016}: They stem from the fact that dislocations are not positioned randomly but are spatially correlated, a fact that has been already postulated by Wilkens based on energetic considerations \cite{wilkens_mittlere_1969}, also demonstrated in numerical simulations \cite{zaiser_statistical_2001} and in Fig.~\ref{fig:pattern_evol_ddd}.
+Dislocation patterns themselves are also a manifestation of these correlations (see, for example, Fig.~1 for a schematic).
+As of the physical meaning of these terms, friction stress, and so the flow stress, is the result of the small-scale correlated substructures (most importantly, dislocation dipoles in the 2D system being studied) that may be stable against external load.
+Indeed, in Eqs.~(\ref{eq:rhod2plus},\ref{eq:rhod2minus}) $\tau_f$ is multiplied by $\rho_\pm$ expressing that dislocations can only be withheld by dislocations of opposite sign.
+Interpretation of gradient terms are more subtle: In the flowing regime they can be envisaged as a correction to the flow stress.
+In particular, due to the back-stress term local strength may depend on the gradient of the GND density as depicted in the sketch of Figure~\ref{fig:sketch}.
+According to the sign of parameter $D$, the strength of the local volume in Fig.~\ref{fig:sketch}(b) may be larger (for $D<0$) or smaller (for $D>0$) than that of Fig.~\ref{fig:sketch}(a).
 Similar explanation can be given for the diffusion stress $\tau_d$.